 The three things you or your loved one should do when facing a firearm assault charge are:

-- Do not answer questions from the police, even innocent questions.
-Tell them you want your lawyer.
+- Do not answer any questions from the police without first speaking with your attorney.

-- Get a competent criminal defense lawyer on your side.
+- Get a competent Los Angeles attorney on your side.

-You only face these penalties if you are convicted.
+It’s important to remember that you will only face these penalties if you are convicted.
 Don’t face your assault charge alone.
-Speak to a good criminal defense lawyer who understands firearm charges.
+Speak to an experienced criminal defense lawyer in Los Angeles who understands firearm charges.

 Complete a Free Case Evaluation form now